Sesame English

 Sesame English is an American television/video series developed as a collaboration between Sesame Workshop and Berlitz International.
-Launched in 1999, with Taiwan and China as the debut markets, the series differs from the typical international versions of Sesame Street in that it was devised as a supplement to ESL (English as a Second Language) instruction.
+Launched in 1999, with Taiwan and China as the debut markets, the series differs from the typical international versions of Sesame Street in that it was devised as a supplement to ESL (English as a Second Language) instruction. previously, the original Sesame Street was aired in some countries as an English learning television series despite co-productions already existing.
 The target age group is children from 4 to 7 years old.

-Italy began airing the show in 2004, and Poland as part of Sezamkowy Zakątek since 2006 to 2008 (titled Sezamkowy Angielski).

 Format

-The project includes 78 15-minute episodes for TV, along with instructional materials for print, audio, video, and CD-ROMs (although only 52 episodes were made).
+The project included 78 15-minute episodes for TV, along with instructional materials for print, audio, video, and CD-ROMs (although only 52 episodes were made).
 Dr. Lewis Bernstein, producer and key developer of the series, explained that "The aim is to introduce English phrases and vocabulary in an entertaining way, using conversational language along with repetition, rhythm and rhyme, cool music styles, and lots of humor—much the way we do on Sesame Street."
-Each quarter-hour episode combines new framing footage with Sesame Street inserts and clips.
+Each quarter-hour episode combined new framing footage with Sesame Street inserts and clips.

-The series stars a new Muppet character, Tingo, a multilingual "international tiger-like monster."
+The series stars a new Muppet character, Tingo, a multilingual "international tiger-like monster".
 Though all of the new footage was filmed in New York studios, 30 to 50 percent of Tingo's dialogue is dubbed into the native language of the target country.
 Tingo addresses viewers directly in the region specific language, but all other dialogue is in English.
 Tingo's explanations thus provide a bridge for native speakers to adjust to English.

 In 2003, Sesame Workshop announced a new variation, using the same footage, Sesame Español.
 Intended for viewing at Berlitz Language Centers, the variation used the same approach, only with Spanish as Tingo's secondary language, and with the aim now being instruction in Spanish for English-only speakers.

+Release

+Japan began airing the show in April 2001 under the name Sesame Eigo World.
+Italy began airing the show in 2004, and Poland began to air in April 2005 on minimini and as part of Sezamkowy Zakątek from 2006 to 2008 (titled Sezamkowy Angielski).
+In 2007 the show began airing on Azerbaijani Public Television.
+The show aired in Brazil in 2008 on TV Cultura, a year after the local version of Sesame Street returned to the country.

 DVD releases of the series, available in the U.S., include five available audio languages for Tingo's dialogue: Spanish, Hmong, Korean, Mandarin Chinese, and Vietnamese.
 An English only track is included for more advanced ESL students.